Earlz/NetBounce/README.md

 You can see a live version of this in action at http://netbounce.earlz.net

-You can also use the SSL live version of this at https://netbounce.earlz.net

-The SSL live version has a valid SSL certificate and is especially useful for testing of secure clients which can't handle SSL errors

 # Formatters

 You can add a new formatter by changing `formatters.js`.
 I currently have Raw, JSON, and XML implemented.
 If you want to implement a new one all you have to do is add on to formatters.js.